-Thus, one way to avoid double taxation is to pay the owners higher salaries instead of distributing dividends, but salaries are more heavily taxed than dividend distributions.
+Thus, one way to avoid double taxation is to pay the owners higher salaries instead of distributing dividends, but the individual’s income tax on a salary is taxed at a higher rate than dividend distributions.

-C corporations pay low taxes on retained earnings; this is unique to C Corps, and they also tend to carry a lower risk of an IRS audit than a sole proprietorship or LLC.
+C-Corp taxes are low from retained earnings; this is unique to C Corps, and they also tend to carry a lower risk of an IRS audit than a sole proprietorship or LLC.

 Ownership of a C corporation is evidenced by shares of stock in the company.
 Every C corporation has one class of common stock, with each share representing one vote at stockholder meetings.